Veilios/Tetris-Copy/README.md

 [ ] - When a block lands it can no longer move from that position

 [ ] - When a line of blocks is filled up, that entire line will disapear

+[ ] - Score board is updated whenever a line disapears